Fundamental limitations on photoisomerization from thermodynamic resource theories: Resource-theory model for the photoisomer

 \subsection{Resource-theory model for photoisomerization}

-The molecule begins in thermal equilibrium with the bath, in the state $\rho = \exp( - \beta H_\mol ) / Z_\mol$.
+The molecule begins in thermal equilibrium with the bath,\footnote{ In certain cases, the molecule may begin out of equilibrium~\cite{Wang_94_Vibrationally,Kahan_07_Following,Johnson_17_Primary}.
+A source of work and/or coherence keeps the molecule from thermalizing.
+This resource can straightforwardly be incorporated into our model.
+Such a resource would affect the postexcitation states accessible to the molecule (the right-hand side of Eq.~\eqref{eq_Excite_Th_Op}).
+Our main result, the thermomajorization bound on the photoisomerization yield, governs arbitrary postexcitation states.
+Hence a nonequilibrium initial state does not affect our result's form. } in the state $\rho = \exp( - \beta H_\mol ) / Z_\mol$.
 This state follows from long-time thermalization.
 We will focus on the molecule's later rotation, which happens over a short time and can break the weak-coupling assumption that leads to thermal states.
 We assume that Eq.~\ref{eq:H_Elec_Hahn} is parameterized such that the \emph{cis} isomer is strongly energetically preferred~\cite{Hahn_02_Ultrafast}: $\rho \approx \ketbra{ \psi_0 }{ \psi_0 } \otimes \ketbra{ \varphi{=}0 }{ \varphi{=}0 }$.
-Our results extend trivially to isomers whose \emph{trans} states are preferred, such as azobenzene.
-We model photoisomerization with three thermal operations.
+Our results extend straightforwardly to isomers whose \emph{trans} states are preferred, such as azobenzene.

+We model photoisomerization with three thermal operations, represented by arrows $\mapsto$.
 First, the laser excites the molecule,

-at a fixed angular coordinate. $\rho_\initial$ denotes the new electronic state.
-The laser forms part of the generalized environment $\Bath'$ traced out in Eq.~\eqref{eq:Therm_Op}.
+at the angular coordinate $\varphi = 0$.
+The laser forms part of the generalized environment $\Bath'$ traced out in Eq.~\eqref{eq:Therm_Op}. $\rho_\initial$ denotes the new electronic state, which depends on $\rho_\Laser$ and on the thermal operation's form (on how the molecule couples to the bath and the laser).
+Our calculations are evaluated on a range of $\rho_\initial$'s, from fully to barely excited (Sections~\ref{sec_Thermomaj_Bound} and~\ref{sec_Kinetic}).
 Second, the molecule rotates:

 $\rho_\final$ denotes the post-photoisomerization state.
 Most of its weight lies on the \emph{trans} states, for which $\varphi = \pi$.
 Maximizing the isomerization yield amounts to maximizing the final state's weight on the lower \emph{trans} level,